realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

        - ### All these phrases mean "A 'function' that doesn't change anything outside of it's scope."

     3) Functions can be passed as arguments to other functions.
-       - ie: "higher-order functions",
+       - ie: "higher-order functions,"
        - "lambdas",
        - "closures",
-       - "first-class citizen functions",
+       - "first-class citizen functions,"
        - "anonymous functions",
        - "function literals."